 This makes Roam very powerful, very quickly.
 It actually allows for easy and intuitive discovery of past notes and information, in contrast to traditional commonplace books.
 You’re not just recording notes, but also rediscovering them as you add more notes and as you add links.

 That’s the main advantage of Roam Research.
 There are a few other useful bits as well, such as the daily notes.
 When you open the app the first page is the daily note for today’s date.
 Since it doesn’t matter where notes are stored (as long as you tag them properly), you can use this daily note to record to-do lists, or to write down thoughts on the go, et cetera.

 Finally, I also like the ‘unlinked references’ section that is shown at the bottom of every note.
 Basically, if you open up a note it will show you all of the notes that are directly linked to it, but it also shows text and/or notes that mention the tag but that are not linked.
 So if you forgot to tag or link a note, or you’ve created a new category after you’ve made the original note, it will still show up and you will still ‘rediscover’ it.

 Downsides of Roam Research

 In the end, the question is: is it worth it?
 If Roam Research was available as an application, if notes could be saved locally, and if there were more export options, then it would be a big yes.
-In its current form it’s still incredibly powerful, but there are some risks involved.
-Personally I will continue to experiment with it, but some might prefer to wait until a more complete product has been released.
+In its current form, it’s still incredibly powerful, but there are some risks involved.
+Personally, I will continue to use it, but some might prefer to wait until a more complete product has been released.